 Start big!
-The opening of your presentation is vital – this tends to be when you have the highest levels of audience attention, so you need to grab them at the start.
-Think about newspapers; they use big ‘loud’ headlines to draw you in to reading more.
+The opening of your presentation is vital – this is likely to be when you have the highest level of audience attention, so you need to grab them at the start.
+Think about newspapers; they use big ‘loud’ headlines to sell the story and draw you in to read more.
 Consider using; humour, an emotional story, an unusual fact, or a question/problem for them to think about.

-Slow down… Your delivery will lose impact if you rush and the audience will find it hard to follow.
-Think carefully about the right pace that will work with the audience.
+Slow… down… Your delivery will lose impact if you rush through the presentation and the audience will find it hard to follow you.
+Think carefully about the right pace that will work with the audience but it’s usually slower than you think.

-Adjust your tone to highlight certain elements of your presentation – it REALLY helps ENSURE certain words HIT home, which is very useful in delivering messages that you want remembered.
+Adjust your tone to highlight certain elements of your presentation – it REALLY helps ENSURE certain words HIT home, which is very useful in delivering key messages that you want the audience to remember.

 Use repetition – if you have an important message to get across, don’t be afraid to mention it more than once.
-Using a quick recap towards the end will help this to be more natural.
+Using a quick recap towards the end of your presentation will help this to be more natural.

 Examples – supporting and illustrating what you are saying will bring it to life.
 Ideally make these ‘human’ stories that you have experienced and the audience can relate to – there’s a saying that; ‘facts get forgotten and stories get remembered’.
 Each of your messages should have examples to ‘prove’ them.